New York City Asset Protection Attorney–Protect Your Assets Now

 Asset Protection Service Areas

-Our asset protection attorney is based in Brooklyn, NY representing clients throughout the New York City 5 Boroughs, Long Island (Nassau County and Suffolk county), the NY Metro area and other States.
+Our asset protection attorney is based in Brooklyn, NY, proudly serving clients throughout the New York City area, including all five boroughs: Manhattan, Brooklyn, Queens, The Bronx, and Staten Island.
+We also assist clients in key financial hubs such as Wall Street, Midtown, and Lower Manhattan, as well as throughout Long Island (Nassau and Suffolk Counties) and the greater New York Metro area.
 To find out how the Law Office of Inna Fershteyn can help you, give us a call at (718) 333-2395.

 Asset Protection Case Studies